javascript-studio/studio-log/README.md

 $ node app.js | emojilog
 ```

-## Philosophy
+## Features

-- Work with object streams internally to avoid unnecessary serialization &
-  parsing when using in a command line application.
+- Fancy formats with emoji for log file reading pleasure.
 - API designed to produce expressive source code.
-- Use topics instead of log levels.
-This allow more fine grained filtering and
+- Uses topics instead of log levels for more fine grained filtering.
-  more expressive display.
-- Fancy formats with emoji for log file reading pleasure.
+- Uses object streams to avoid serialize -> parse -> serialize when used in a
+  command line application.

 ## API